Bashō’s Oku no Hosomichi (Narrow Roads of Oku)

-The photographs of the poetic places of Bashō's journey below were taken on various journeys I made to Japan, from 2005 to 2011, with my travel-mate Karen, who eventually did most of the driving while I navigated with the cars GPS.
+The photographs of the poetic places of Bashō's journey below were taken on various journeys I made to Japan, from 2005 to 2015, with my partner, Karen, who eventually did most of the driving while I navigated with the cars GPS.
 Utamakura, literally "poetic headrests," are allusions to places invoking the distant past.
 The places were famous in Bashō time, and are even more famous today because of his travel and writings work.

 A few are out of the way and hard to find.
 I had help from a website from a detailed account of a twenty-first century walking journey along the route, with Japanese and English narrative, photos, and maps: “Walking on ‘The Narrow Road to The Deep North,’” in “Leisurely Walkings-Tours in Retirement,” at the website Small Occurences at My Home.
 The author (an anonymous retiree of a construction company) and his walking companion, Mr. SSK, covered Bashō’s route in nine trips between Summer 06 and Spring 09.